CogentMentat/FRevNCA_CuratedData/README.md

 # FRevNCA_CuratedData

-Curated and augmented legislative speech data from the National Constituent Assembly during the French Revolution.
+Curated and augmented data for 44,953 legislative speeches from the National Constituent Assembly during the French Revolution.
 Companion to PNAS article [Individuals, institutions, and innovation in the debates of the French Revolution](https://www.pnas.org/content/115/18/4607.short).

 ## Files

+* `FRevNCA_speechdata.txt.gz`: contains raw and processed speech text, speaker information, and metadata.  utf-8 encoded, with '=+=' column delimiters and newline row delimiters, gzipped with level 9 compression (see `FRevNCA_CuratedData.ipynb` for details).

+## Notebooks

+* `FRevNCA_CuratedData.ipynb`: loads and describes data

 ## Column guide: